Biogeochemistry; Earth History; Geobiology; Global Climate Studies; Organic Geochemistry; Stable Isotope Geochemistry

 My interests are currently centered on the following questions.

-(1) The application of carbonate clumped-isotope paleothermometry to solve geological problems including the formation of carbonates during crustal alteration reactions off mid-ocean ridge flanks, the temperature history of the Neogene ocean, and controls on carbonate crystal growth and recrystallization.
+(1) The application of carbonate clumped-isotope paleothermometry to solve geological problems including the formation of carbonates during crustal alteration reactions off mid-ocean ridge flanks, the temperature history of the Neogene ocean, terrestiral climate over the Cenozoic, and controls on carbonate crystal growth and recrystallization.

-(3) The study of the O2 cycle in the present and past using the isotopic composition and concentration of O2 in samples retrieved from the atmosphere, ice cores, and dissolved in the ocean.
+(4) The study of the O2 cycle in the present and past and its influence on the composition of igneous rocks.

 Assistant Professor of Earth and Planetary Science, University of California, Berkeley, 2017-present